 Do you still take classes?
 How do you keep on top of your technique?

-What’s the best part about performing?
+What’s the best part about performing in Paris?

 What advice would you give to someone aspiring to be part of the dance industry?

 Work hard and be a nice person.
 The dance world is so small that everyone knows everyone.
 If you’re the sort of person no one wants to share a dressing room with, after a while people just won’t work with you.
 Working hard goes without saying – you have to keep learning, keep improving, keep up your technique classes and also keep remembering why you decided to do this in the first place.
 There’s nothing more compelling to watch than someone on stage who is clearly enjoying themselves.

 I want to stay in Paris for a while; I’ve completely fallen in love with cabaret, and with being a showgirl.
 I’ve booked a few more jobs out there to keep me busy over winter and I’ll be back working at La Nouvelle Eve and with another company next season.